-The Worcester County Horticultural Society, the third oldest active horticultural society in the United States, operates Tower Hill Botanic Garden as its headquarters on a 171-acre site of formal gardens, woodland trails, meadows, and educational facilities in Boylston.
+The Worcester County Horticultural Society, the third oldest active horticultural society in the United States, operates Tower Hill Botanic Garden as its headquarters on a 171-acre site of formal woodland trails, meadows, gardens, educational facilities in Boylston.
 Tower Hill has been in operation since 1986 and welcomes over 150,000 visitors per year.
 The botanic garden features a four-season display of the finest plants for cultivation in New England.
 Carefully planned gardens and collections of ornamental, edible and native plants, plus trails that enhance the natural features of this beautiful property and a robust program and event schedule make Tower Hill a must-see destination and top attraction in Boylston.
-With a mission to connect people to plants, Tower Hill Botanic Garden states: "Through its programs, and, above all, its gardens and curated natural landscape, Tower Hill seeks to explain,
+With a mission to connect people to plants, Tower Hill Botanic Garden states: "Through its programs, classes and, above all, its gardens and curated natural landscape, Tower Hill seeks to explain, illuminate, and demonstrate the centrality of plant life for all people."
+18